RunMat

 Click + in the sidebar → Create file (.m) → name it (e.g. my_script.m).
 The editor supports standard MATLAB syntax; large arrays get automatic GPU acceleration via WebGPU.

 Sandbox storage: Files live in your browser tab.
-No account required; your code never leaves your machine.
+No account required — code execution is local.
+Using the built-in agent sends context to the configured LLM provider.
 Files are cleared when you close or refresh the tab.
 Sign in free for 100 MB cloud storage with automatic versioning, or use the CLI for local persistence.

 Compare surfaces